munificent/game-programming-patterns/book/event-queue.markdown

 </aside>

-This lets us call it at an appropriate time where we're OK with the processing taking a little while.
-In real code, you actually don't want to do a blocking call to load a resource right from your game loop.
-Instead, you'd throw this on a separate thread or use an asynchronous lower-level API.
-In the interest of simplicity, please tolerate a little hand waving here.

-We seem to have solved our first problem.
-Calling `playSound()` is now super fast, and we actually do the processing at a better, well-defined point in our execution.
-But what if we try to call `playSound()` *twice* before we get a chance to call `update()`?

-Our simplest-possible-idea only supports a single pending request.
+Calling `playSound()` is now super fast, and we processing requests when it makes the most sense to, but what if we try to call `playSound()` *twice* before we get a chance to call `update()`?
+Our solution only supports a single pending request.
 To go beyond that takes us a step closer to the heart of this pattern...

 ### Multiple sound messages

-Obviously, we need `Audio` to have room to store multiple pending play messages.
-Now, your <span name="prof">algorithm professor</span> may have told you to to use something more existing here.
-Maybe a heap, or a hash table, or at least a linked list.
-But, in practice, the best way to store a collection of homogenous items is almost always just a flat array:
+We need `Audio` to have room for multiple pending play messages.
+Now, your <span name="prof">algorithm professor</span> tell you to use some exciting data structure here like a [Fibonacci heap](http://en.wikipedia.org/wiki/Fibonacci_heap) or a [skip list](http://en.wikipedia.org/wiki/Skip_list), or, hell at least a *linked* list.
+But, in practice, the best way to store a bunch of homogenous things is almost always a plain old array:

 <aside name="prof">

-As an algorithm professor, their job is publish novel analyses of data structures.
-They aren't exactly incentivized to get you to stick to simple ones!
+Algorithm researchers get paid to publish analyses of novel data structures.
+They aren't exactly incentivized to stick to the basics.

 </aside>

-1. It doesn't do any dynamic allocation.
+1. No dynamic allocation.
-2. There's no memory overhead for bookkeeping information or pointers.
+2. No memory overhead for bookkeeping information or pointers.
-3. It's contiguous in memory, which is <span name="locality">cache</span> friendly.
+3. <span name="locality">Cache-friendly</span> contiguous memory usage.

 <aside name="locality">